iamdominic2/iamdominic2/README.md

 ### Hello!
-I am a passionate Scratch programmer.
+I am a Scratch programmer.
 Solo developer who works on interesting projects in my free time while also training my fundamental logical skills, as a computer cannot correct you even if you make an obvious error!.
 In recent years, I have decided to make high-quality games that can be played for a long time, or repeatedly, that aim to show the unique capabilities of Scratch.

 ## My workflow
 I would make a game incrementally in Scratch, and then package it in TurboWarp to reduce lag, increase loading speeds, have high-quality pen, e.t.c.
 Over the course of days or weeks, something interesting would come out.